-In September 1913, workers in one of America’s most lucrative industries decided they were getting a raw deal and voted to strike.
-Most of the strikers were immigrants from the island of Crete and their leader was a man named Louis Tikas.
+In September 1913, workers in one of the United States’ most lucrative industries decided they were getting a raw deal and voted to strike.
+Most of the strikers were Greek immigrants from the island of Crete and their leader was a man named Louis Tikas.

-The conditions for the workers were atrocious and the immigrants, most of whom spoke no English, were taken advantage of by their American corporate bosses on a regular basis.
+The conditions for the immigrant workers, most of whom spoke no English, were atrocious and and their American corporate bosses took advantage of them on a regular basis.
 Tikas and his strikers demonstrated against the horrid conditions.

 Colorado had one of the worst mining death rates in the country but only two mine inspectors.
 About 3,000 workers were killed between 1880 and 1910 mining the coal that fed railroads and heated people’s homes.